Editors / Editorial Board

 Current Editorial Board members:

 Katherine Barrett holds an interdisciplinary PhD from the University of British Columbia and is currently Adjunct Professor in Women's Studies at Mount Saint Vincent University.
-She has published scholarly research in both the natural and social sciences, as well as literary work in journals such as The New Quarterly and The Antigonish Review.
+She has published scholarly research in both the natural and social sciences, as well as literary work in journals such as The New Quarterly, The Humber Literary Review, and The Antigonish Review.
 Katherine is the founder and editor of Understorey Magazine.

-Tanja Harrison is the University Librarian at Mount Saint Vincent University.
-She is also a PhD student enrolled in the Nova Scotia Inter-University Doctoral Program in Educational Studies within the foundations of leadership area of study.
+Tanja Harrison is the University Librarian at Mount Saint Vincent University located in Mi'kma'ki, the unceded territory of the L'Nu.
 She holds degrees in classics, English, German, and art history from Bishop’s University as well as library and information studies from Dalhousie University.
-Tanja's current research is focused on developing a critical feminist history of library education in Canada during the early twentieth century with a focus on the Maritime provinces.
+Tanja is currently a PhD Education student at MSVU with research focused on developing a critical feminist history of early library education in Canada with a concentration on the Maritime Provinces in the early 20th century.

 Stanislav Orlov is a Systems Librarian at Mount Saint Vincent University.
 He has a Masters of Education from Moscow State Pedagogical University and a Masters of Information Studies from the University of Toronto.
 Besides ensuring seamless access to various e-resources, he teaches the Intro to Research in Info Age course.
 Stanislav’s research interests include Open Education Resources and Social Media in Libraries.